helikon-labs/subvt-backend/subvt-telegram-bot/TEST.md

 2. Clone this repository `git clone https://github.com/helikon-labs/subvt-backend.git`.
 3. Go to the bot's source [directory](.) `cd subvt-backend/subvt-telegram-bot`.
 4. Make the test helper shell script executable by running `chmod +x test.sh`.
 5. Run the test helper shell script [test.sh](./test.sh).
-You may need to run it with `sudo` privileges on Linux systems.
+Docker may require you to run it with `sudo` privileges on Linux systems.
 6. Helper script is going to:
    1. Start the necessary containers.
    2. Build the project for testing.